My Favorite Martian

 Is it any good?

+This dismal comedy is hard to recommend.
 The commercial for this movie features our heroes (the visiting Martian and his earthling friend) in the midst of a car chase.
 The Martian (Christopher Lloyd) shrinks the car, which goes into the sewer system and comes up in a toilet.
 We get the toilet-eye view just as a hugely overweight man is pulling down his pants to sit.
 This is a good indication of the movie's subject matter and humor level.

 It is also a good indication of the failures of the rating system.
 It is hard to imagine an appropriate age group for this movie, but because the language is euphemistic, it gets only a PG rating.
 As with Flubber, Disney has remade a familiar story with souped-up special effects, but with a poor script.
-Not recommended.

 Families can talk about...